In this blog post, I will present to you how to wholesale pre-foreclosures and help distressed homeowners for a good profit.

-Foreclosure is an unfortunate and scary process for homeowners, but as a real estate investor you can help people that are facing foreclosure, while also making a good profit.
+Foreclosure is an unfortunate and scary process for homeowners, but as a real estate investor, you can help people who are facing foreclosure, while also making a good profit.
 As a wholesaler of pre-foreclosure homes, you put distressed homeowners together with a buyer/investor and get an assignment fee for doing so.

 What Does Foreclosure Mean?

-First, let me explain the foreclosure process and what foreclosure really means, so you understand what you are dealing with, and when it is too late to help the homeowner.
+Before going through the process on how to wholesale pre-foreclosures, let me explain the foreclosure process and what foreclosure really means, so you understand what you are dealing with.
+As well as and when it is too late to help the homeowner.

 When Does Foreclosure Begin?